 We would also recommend reading from a variety of eras, as well.
 Obviously you will want to keep up with the latest developments in your field, so quality blogs and periodicals are great.
 But there’s much to be gained from reading older books.
 Public domain works often contain nuggets of know-how that have been lost in more recent times.

 Do hit the foundational books in your niche (the classics, so to speak) for insight on current perspectives.
 But keep in mind that as you gain experience you will likely form your own opinion as to which authors were the most knowledgeable.

 As useful as books are, some skills are easiest to learn when seen, especially DIY skills.
 There is a tremendous difference between reading an article on fitting a collar to a horse, even if that article includes photos, and watching a video of someone actually demonstrating the process on a live horse.

 But choose your sources carefully.
 The real experts are the ones who have put in the time, made the mistakes, and ultimately succeeded.
+They know how to learn homesteading and farming skills, because they have already done it themselves.
 They are the ones to emulate.

 In the end, however, there is no substitute for actually getting your hands dirty.
 What you read and watch will take on new meaning as you immerse yourself in the process.

 However, there are ways you can gain experience while minimizing the risk.
 If you have a relative already involved in farming and country living, ask if he or she would be willing to mentor you; even if you have a completely different philosophical approach, you can still learn much in the way of practical skills if you are willing.
 A quality apprenticeship program is another option.
 Also, if you purchase livestock, the seller might be willing to consult with you if you are respectful of his time (that includes paying for the consultation, where applicable).